magalek/FieldObservationPackage/README.md

 # FieldObservationPackage

 A tool whichs allows you to use `[ObserveField]` attribute on various fields in your code, which shows their value in **FieldObserver** window.
+The tool is meant to be used for debug purposes.

 # Example usage: